zorrowang/LeetCode/docs/Languages/Java/data-structure/String.md

 Integer.parseInt("52");     // returns 52
 ```

-## Things to be clarified in interview
+## Things to be clarified in an interview

-- Is input string always valid?
+- Is the input string always valid?
   The object can be `null` or empty.
 Please do the sanity check first.

-- Does string only contain letter? both upper and lower cases?
+- Does string only contain letters? both upper and lower cases?
   Since there are only 26 letters in English, loop the count is constant time.

 ## Reference